databrickslabs/cicd-templates/README.md

 ## Quickstart

 > **_NOTE:_**
-As a prerequisite, you should have installed [databricks-cli](https://docs.databricks.com/dev-tools/cli/index.html) with a [configured profile](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication).
+As a prerequisite, you need to install [databricks-cli](https://docs.databricks.com/dev-tools/cli/index.html) with a [configured profile](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication).
 In this instruction we're based on [Databricks Runtime 7.3 LTS ML](https://docs.databricks.com/release-notes/runtime/7.3ml.html).
 If you don't need to use ML libraries, we still recommend to use ML-based version due to [`%pip` magic support](https://docs.databricks.com/libraries/notebooks-python-libraries.html).